apigee-labs/rapier/README.md

 Field Name | Type | Description
 ---|:---:|---
-entities | `string` or `array` of URLs | A set of URLs of the entities this relationship may reference.
+entities | `string` or `sequence of URLs` | A set of URLs of the entities this relationship may reference.
 If the value is a string, it is interpreted as a space-deliminated list of URLs.
-If the value is an array, each item is interpreted as a single URL. multiplicity | `string` | The multiplicity of the relationship.
+If the value is an sequence, each item is interpreted as a single URL. multiplicity | `string` | The multiplicity of the relationship.
 The value is of the form x:y or just y.
 If the value of y is `n`, or a number greater than 1, then the relationship is multi-valued.
 If x is missing, it is presumed to be 0. collection_resource | `url` | May only be set if the relationship is multi-valued.
 Its value is the URL of a JSON Schema for the 'collection-like' resource that represents the multi-valued relationship.
 The 'collection-like' resource should include, at a minimum, the URLs of the entities in the relationship. readOnly | `true or false` | For multi-valued relationships, says whether a POST is valid. default is `false`